 Six different biomass were used in this study.
 Ficus (Ficus Benghalensis, banyan tree of India), Ivory (Wrightia tinctoria, locally called Haale tree), Acacia (Acacia nilotica, called babul locally), Pine (Pinus roxburghii), Balsa (Ochroma pyramidale) and Tamarind (Tamarindus indica) spheres were obtained from a wood working toy industry using knot-free wood.
 While Ficus spheres were all of 15 mm size, other biomass was obtained at diameters of 10, 15 and 20 mm.
-The samples were subject to proximate and ultimate analysis using standard procedures from an outside laboratory.
-The results are set out in Table 1.
-As can be expected, the ash content of all these tree based samples have a small ash fraction (about or less than a percent).
-The other fractions are very similar.

-Fig. 2 shows the pictures of spheres used in the experiments.
+Cylinders of 10 and 15 mm were obtained from all the species except ficus and 10 mm cubes of pine were used in the experiments.
+Figure 2 shows the pictures of spheres, cylinders and cube obtained for the experiments.
 The temperature dependence studies involved the first four species.
-The densities are Ficus ~ 630 kg/m, Ivory ~ 630 to 680 kg/m, Acacia ~ 700 to 750 kg/m, Pine ~ 350 to 500 kg/m, Tamarind ~ 960 to 1016 kg/m, and Balsa ~ 250 to 300 kg/m.
+The densities are Ficus $\sim 630$ kg/m, Ivory $\sim 630$ to 680 kg/m, Acacia $\sim 700$ to 750 kg/m, Pine $\sim$ 350 to 500 kg/m, Tamarind $\sim$ 960 to 1016 kg/m, and Balsa $\sim 250$ to 300 kg/m.
 Experiments showed that for some samples, the density varied widely.
 This is considered not unusual and is thought to be related to samples over a cross section, with core showing lower density than from the peripheral region.

 In each experiment, the samples were measured and weighed at two stages - before drying or heating and just before the experiment.
-For the experiments at the ambient temperature $(300 \pm 3 \text{ K})$ , the samples were dried in the furnace at a temperature of 378 K for 24 h and their weight was noted after cooling them in a desiccator.
-They were dried again in the furnace for 8 h, cooled and weighed.
-If, for a given sample,
+For the experiments at 300 K, the samples were dried in the furnace at a temperature of $105^{\circ}$ C for 24 hours and their weight was noted after cooling them in a desiccator.
+They were dried again in the furnace for 8 hours, cooled and weighed.
+If, for a given sample, there was no difference between the two weights, it was taken that the sample was dry.
+For the experiments with varying moisture content, the samples were dried first and then based on the dry weight the required amount of water was added to the sample to obtain the 10 % moisture.
+The system was allowed to equilibrate for 24 hours before the moisture was estimated by drying it and testing it as a procedure.
+The equivalent diameter obtained here is the average value of the diameter measured in three orthogonal directions.